RethinkRobotics/baxter_examples/README.rst

 baxter_examples
 ===============

-Example programs for Baxter Research Robot SDK usage
+Example SDK usage for the Baxter Research Robot from Rethink Robotics

 Code & Tickets
 --------------